johnathanvman/F6/index.md

 				if(unit(s[1]).Tags[0] == "Froggirl"){//
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 She pulls back sharply, and SUB flies through the air, hopelessly cascading toward the open maw.
 She's gulped down to her hips, and I hear her muffled calls for help.
 I approach and grab her legs.
 Instead of saving her, I eat her out until she cums and let DOM finish swallowing her down.
 I hear SUB's muffled voice thank me for the goodbye.")
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
 CSUB calls out to me as she's pulled towards DOM.
 I run over and kiss her cheek as she struggles against the sticky tongue.
 I tell SUB she needs to be a good meal and stop struggling.
-She gives me a kiss goodbye and lets DOM eat her.")
+She gives me a kiss goodbye and lets DOM eat her.") if(unit(s[2]).legs){
+						Entrys.push(
+							choose(["CDOM's tongue latches onto SUB's mound.
+The caught girl whimpers as she's tugged closer.
+DOMSHORT crouches as her quarry arrives.","CDOM hops over to SUB and kneels.","CDOM kneels before SUB and gets between her thighs.","CDOM shoves SUB to the ground before spreading the girls legs."])+ choose([" CSUBSHORT's belly suddenly bloats out as the full length of DOMSHORT's tongue violently thrusts into her."," She gives SUBSHORT's slit a kiss before her tongue plunges its full length inside."," CSUBSHORT suddenly goes still as CDOM's tongue uncoils into her."])+ choose([" Her tongue continues to explore as deep as it can reach as SUBSHORT moans loudly."," CSUBSHORT squirms almost as much as the tongue inside her."," CSUBSHORT holds onto DOMSHORT's head for balance as she's relentlessly pleasured."])+ choose([" When the girl is close DOM aggressivly recoils her sticky appendage, and pulls SUBRACE into her mouth with it!"," CDOM's face gets even more slick when her tongue makes the girl gush.
+My SUBRACE starts to talk, but stops when her legs flip into the air as she's pulled into DOMSHORT's mouth."," CSUB starts swaying her hips as she's assaulted by the slimy appendage.
+She throws her head back as an orgasm wracks her body.
+When she tries to pull away, the tongue pulls back.
+She gulps loudly before she's pulled into the oversized frog mouth."])+ choose(["",choose([" CSUBSHORT starts begging to be let out, but soon just sighs and lets herself digest."," She starts to whine about getting eaten, but eventually just thanks the frog for the amazing orgasm and lets herself digest."," She starts to panick about getting eaten until I run over and calm her down.
+We hold hands through the stretchy frog belly until she digests."])])
+						)
+					}
 				}
 				Entrys.push("CDOM eats SUB!")
 				if(unit(s[1]).Tags[0] == "Batgirl"){